GluuFederation/docs-ce-prod/3.1.2/source/integration/saas/moodle.md

-# SSO To Moodles
+# SSO To Moodle
 ​
-The doc is going to describe the process of doing SSO to Moodles based site with Gluu server as Identity Provider.
+The doc is going to describe the process of doing SSO to Moodle based site with Gluu server as Identity Provider.
 For the process we've used OpenID Connect(oidc) plugin from Office 365.

-### Installing OIDC in Moodles
+### Installing OIDC in Moodle

 Before moving forward we require moole-auth_oidc package.
 We can clone the source code from git repo of Microsoft as below: